Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Additional discussions

 \begin{theorem} Let the link function $f$ satisfy \Cref{assump:main} in the ridge bandit problem.
 For every $K=\exp(o(d))$, there exists a finite action set $\calA$ with $|\calA|=K$ such that any learner cannot find $\widehat{\theta}_T$ with $\inf_{\theta^\star\in \mathbb{S}^{d-1}}\bE_{\theta^\star}[\jiao{\theta^\star, \widehat{\theta}_T}] \ge 4/5$ if

 where $c,c'>0$ are absolute constants, and $g(x):=\max\{|f(x)|,|f(-x)|\}$. \end{theorem}

 For $f(x)=|x|^p$ with $p>0$, \Cref{thm:finite_action} shows that the burn-in cost with appropriately chosen $K$ actions is at least $\widetilde{\Omega}(d^p)$ as long as $K\gtrsim d^p$.
 If $p\ge 2$, this is no smaller than the optimal burn-in cost with a continuous set of actions, showing that a smaller action set is essentially not beneficial.
-From the algorithmic perspective, this is because that in our \Cref{alg:burn-in} for the burn-in period, it is important that every direction could be explored - a structure that may break down for finitely many actions.
+From the algorithmic perspective, this is because that \Cref{alg:burn-in} for the burn-in period crucially requires that every direction, and in particular every convex combination of actions, could be explored - a structure that may break down for finitely many actions.
+Under a given discrete action set, it is an interesting future direction to understand both the burn-in cost and the appropriate algorithm for the burn-in period.

 We also point out some technical aspects in the proof of \Cref{thm:finite_action}.
 First, a proof based on the $\chi^2$-informativity argument in \Cref{sec:lower_bound} still works, but the proof we present in \Cref{subsec:proof_finite_action} uses the classical two-point method with an additional change-of-measure trick to a common distribution.
 Second, this trick does not suffice to give \Cref{cor:sample_complexity}: when passing through the common distribution to exchange the order of expectations, the inner product is always of the scale $\widetilde{\Theta}(1/\sqrt{d})$ but no other intermediate scales $1/\sqrt{d} \ll \varepsilon \ll 1$ as in \Cref{cor:sample_complexity}.
 See \Cref{sec:proof_discussion} for details.